bprin97/bprin97/README.md

 ### :man_technologist: About Me :

-I'm a Msc Computer Engineeering student with background of Artificial Intelligence and Robotics.
+I'm a Graduated Machine Learning Engineeering with background of Artificial Intelligence and Robotics.
 Experienced in Computer Vision, Natural Language Processing , Machine Learning and Artificial Intelligence also in case of Big Data with either C++ and Python, experiences in Full Stack Web Development : HTML5, CSS3, PHP, Javascript, Django.
 I'm eager to cope with new worldwide challanges.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/bruno-principe-87053524a">